-- See the "Compensation Discussion and Analysis" section for a discussion of the timing of various pay decisions. - These share numbers represent the threshold, target and maximum Performance Share awards under the Performance Share Plan for the 2016-2018 Incentive Period.
-The threshold award is 50% of the target Performance Share award, and the maximum award is 200% of the target Performance Share award. - The RSU grants reported in this column generally vest in four equal annual installments, with an equivalent number of shares of Company stock being delivered to the NEO - for vested RSUs upon the earliest to occur of (1) the NEO's termination of employment, (2) a change in control of the Company and (3) four years after the grant date.
-The full grant date fair value of the awards was computed in accordance with ASC 718, based on the assumptions set forth in note 9 to the Company's 2016 audited financial statements.
+- (1) See the "Compensation Discussion and Analysis" section for a discussion of the timing of various pay decisions. - (2) These amounts represent the threshold, target and maximum cash incentive awards granted to Ms. Harker and Ms. Martore under the Company's 2001 Omnibus Incentive Compensation Plan (amended and restated as of May 4, 2010), as amended.
+Each award is based on the executive's service to the Company following the grant date of award with the threshold amount equal to \$0 (if the executive separates from the Company immediately following the grant date) and the maximum amount equal to the amount the executive would receive if he or she remains in continuous service with the Company through the applicable vesting date(s).
+Seventy percent (70%) of Ms. Harker's incentive award vested on December 31, 2017 and was paid shortly thereafter, with the remaining 30% of the award scheduled to vest on June 1, 2018.
+As noted on the Summary Compensation Table, Ms. Martore received a prorated payment of this award in the amount of \$2,100,000 on June 9, 2017. - (3) These share numbers represent the threshold, target and maximum Performance Share awards under the Performance Share awards for the 2017-2019 Incentive Period.
+The threshold award is 50% of the target Performance Share award, and the maximum award is 200% of the target Performance Share award.
+Awards made prior to June 1, 2017 were adjusted in connection with the Cars.com Spin-off as discussed in the "Compensation Discussion and Analysis." - (4) The RSU grants reported in this column generally vest in four equal annual installments and, unless delivered to the NEO earlier following a change in control of the Company, the corresponding vested shares of the Company's common stock will be delivered to the NEO in four equal annual installments beginning on January 2, 2018. - (5) The full grant date fair value of the awards was computed in accordance with ASC 718, based on the assumptions set forth in note 9 to the Company's 2017 audited financial statements.
 There can be no assurance that the ASC 718 amounts shown in the table will ever be realized by an executive officer.
-Amounts shown for grants of Performance (4) Shares have been calculated assuming the target level of performance is met.
+Amounts shown for grants of Performance Shares have been calculated assuming the target level of performance is met. - Grants made in connection with promotions following the Cars.com Spin-off.